jbergstroem/jbergstroem/README.md

 I'm Johan Bergström – a serial entrepreneur and geek born and raised in Sweden 🇸🇪.
 Since my early 20's have built, learned from failures and sold various tech startups using my skills in software engineering.
 Along the way, I've met incredibly talented co-founders and co-workers.
 I currently live in Santiago, Chile 🇨🇱 .

-There is something fundamental about sharing your knowledge and thoughts with others through open source and its surroundings.
-Ever since embedding Spidermonkey in a Python project late 2000's, I've come to love the javascript ecosystem.
+Ever since embedding Spidermonkey in Python 2010 (cross-rendering John Resig's Micro Template), I've come to love the javascript ecosystem.
 I got involved in [Node.js][nodejs] in its early stages and became a core contributor, ultimately taking a seat on [the build infra team][nodejs-build].

-While using open source software I tend to send patches upstream as I stumble upon issues, leading to contributing to 100+ (I lost count) projects.
+I deeploy enjoy engaging in open source; through code, discussions or conversations.
+Reach out!

 #### Currently